mpostaire/.dotfiles/shell/.zsh/plugins/zsh-more-completions/README.md

 ## Installation

-Source `zsh-more-completions.plugin` in your .zshrc or use your favorite plugin manager.
+Source `zsh-more-completions.plugin.zsh` in your .zshrc or use your favorite plugin manager.
 This must be sourced before compinit.